norsig/dockport/readme.md

 ```
 curl -s https://northernsignal.com/deploy | bash -s
 ```
-or
+or if you are using SignalOS:
 ```
 curl -s https://northernsignal.com/deploy | ash -s
 ```
-if you are using SignalOS

 For full options: